 As required by the Missouri State University Compensation Plan (2006), the College Personnel Committee (CPC) is comprised of one tenured faculty member from each academic department, and the Greenwood Laboratory School.
-As prescribed, each academic department and GLS elects one tenured faculty member and forwards the name of the person to the Dean by October 30th of each academic year.
+The faculty member who is the chair, or co-chair, of the department’s Promotion and Tenure Committee will be the rep on the COE Personnel Committee.
 The charge of the Personnel Committee is as follows:

 - To review department Reappointment, Promotion and Tenure (PT) guidelines for compliance with university policies and congruence within the College;

 - To hear and deliberate upon faculty appeals related to compensation or other personnel matters;